lesejens/Garage/README.md

 # Garage
-Arduino based I/O-controller using configurable Firmata to connect to FHEM.
+Arduino based I/O-controller using configurable to connect to FHEM.

 24VDC Power Supply required